odopod/code-library/README.md

-# Odo
+# Odopod Code Library (Odo)

-> A collection of JavaScript components used in Odopod projects.
+> A collection of vanilla JavaScript components used in Odopod projects.

 ## Want to contribute to Odo?